alexsalisbury/todoist-api/source/includes/sync/v7/_reminders.md

 Argument | Required | Description
 --------- | -------- | -----------
-item_id *Integer or String (temp_id)* | Yes | The item id for which the reminder is about. notify_uid *Integer* | No | The user id which should be notified of the reminder, typically the current user id creating the reminder. service *String* | No | The way to get notified of the reminder: `email` for e-mail, `mobile` for mobile text message, or `push` for mobile push notification. type *String* | No | The type of the reminder: `relative` for a time-based reminder specified in minutes from now, `absolute` for a time-based reminder with a specific time and date in the future, and `location` for a location-based reminder. date_string *String* | No | The date of the reminder, added in free form text, for example it can be `every day @ 10` (or `null` or an empty string to unset).
+item_id *Integer or String (temp_id)* | Yes | The item id for which the reminder is about. type *String* | Yes | The type of the reminder: `relative` for a time-based reminder specified in minutes from now, `absolute` for a time-based reminder with a specific time and date in the future, and `location` for a location-based reminder. notify_uid *Integer* | No | The user id which should be notified of the reminder, typically the current user id creating the reminder. service *String* | No | The way to get notified of the reminder: `email` for e-mail, `mobile` for mobile text message, or `push` for mobile push notification. date_string *String* | No | The date of the reminder, added in free form text, for example it can be `every day @ 10` (or `null` or an empty string to unset).
 Look at our reference to see [which formats are supported](https://todoist.com/Help/DatesTimes). date_lang *String* | No | The language of the `date_string` (valid languages are: `en`, `da`, `pl`, `zh`, `ko`, `de`, `pt`, `ja`, `it`, `fr`, `sv`, `ru`, `es`, `nl`). due_date_utc *String* | No | The date of the reminder in the format `YYYY-MM-DDTHH:MM` (for example: `2012-3-24T23:59`).
 The value of `due_date_utc` must be in UTC.
 Either `due_date_utc` or `date_string` can be used to set the reminder date, but the value of `due_date_utc` takes precedence over the value of `date_string`.